Birds of a feather: hummingbird family tree unveiled

 The biggest threat to hummingbirds is loss of habitat thanks to human activities.
 If people were not around, they "would just continue on their merry way evolving new species," McGuire said.

-The smallest species today, and the smallest bird in existence, is the bee hummingbird of Cuba, which measures about 2 inches long and weighs 1.6 to 1.9 grams.
-The largest is the giant hummingbird of South America, which measures about 8 inches and weighs about 20 grams.
+The smallest species today, and the smallest bird in existence, is the bee hummingbird of Cuba, which measures about 2 inches long (5 cm) and weighs 1.6 to 1.9 grams.
+The largest is the giant hummingbird of South America, which measures about 8 inches (20 cm) and weighs about 20 grams.

 (Reporting by Will Dunham; Editing by James Dalgleish)